HR metrics form the cornerstone of successful organizations and people management. Every good manager is aware of this.

 - Lays The Foundation For Feedback – Employee feedback is key to the growth and development of your staff.
 What’s more, HR experts point to sound feedback as being a determinant in employee engagement.

 To simplify it, some HR managers use a 9 grid which measures an employee’s performance as it relates to their potential.

 This type of metric is an adaptation of a subjective appraisal that ranks employees based on their score in each category.
 It is an excellent filter to identify low performers within the .

 The absence of a staff member within an organization can hurt the department’s ability to function well.

-Calculating this involves identifying the number of days that employees were absent across a department.
+Calculating this involves identifying the of days that employees were absent across a department.

-Then, divide that number by the total Full-Time Equivalence (FTE) in the department.
+Then, divide that by the total Full-Time Equivalence (FTE) in the department.

 Absence Rate Per Manager = Absent Days ÷ FTE